-- 1. Listed threatened species or ecological community species or communities whose survival is threatened, e.g. those with low population numbers or which have had a reduction in habitat or distribution. - 2.
+- 1. Listed threatened species or ecological community (this includes the categories threatened, vulnerable, endangered or critically endangered) species or communities whose survival is threatened, e.g. those with low population numbers or which have had a reduction in habitat or distribution. - 2.
 Listed migratory species listed to provide protection for species listed under the international Convention on the Conservation of Migratory Species. - 3.
 Listed marine species listed to provide general protection to Australia's native marine wildlife to reduce the likelihood of population decline. - 4.
 All cetaceans.